DikovAlexandr/TableExtraction/README.md

 3. **Data Post-Processing**: The extracted tabular data is processed with NumPy and Pandas to organize and present it in a structured format. such as yaml and json.

 4. **User Interface**: A simple user interface is provided for interacting with the system, allowing users to upload documents and visualize the detected tables along with recognized text.
-For more customizable code interaction, recommend using TableExtraction.ipynb
+TableExtraction.ipynb is recommend for more customizable code interaction.

 # Step by Step Detection
-To help with debugging and understanding the model, there are notebook ([TableExtraction.ipynb](TableExtraction/TableExtraction.ipynb)), which provide many visualizations and allow you to step through the model to check the output at each point, change settings and see possible code errors that occur.
+To help with debugging and understanding the model, there is notebook ([TableExtraction.ipynb](TableExtraction/TableExtraction.ipynb)), which provide many visualizations and allow you to step through the model to check the output at each point, change settings and see possible code errors that occur.
 Here are some examples:

 ## 1. File selection
-First, select the PDF file from which you want to extract tabular information.
+First, select the PDF file which you want to extract tabular information from.
 Specify its address in the code:
 ```python
 extractor.extract_from_file('PUT/YOUR/FILE/ADDRESS/HERE.pdf')
 ```